fuzzylogicgames/GitTraveler/README.md

 The result will contain all tags (annotated and lightweight) on a commit, all branches the commit exists on as well as author, date and message information.

-All results are "queryable" with GitMagic's filtering system, every property is a field that can be filtered, allowing you to perform complex searches and only return the data you need.
+All results are "queryable" with GitTraveler's filtering system, every property is a field that can be filtered, allowing you to perform complex searches and only return the data you need.

 ## Requirements
 Python 3.X

-GitMagic uses native python, no external libraries required.
+GitTraveler uses native python, no external libraries required.

-## Using GitMagic
+## Using GitTraveler

 #### Filters
-GitMagic provides a variety of filters to tailor your git log results to fit the specific need.
+GitTraveler provides a variety of filters to tailor your git log results to fit the specific need.
 CLI filters and stop conditions are comma separated key value pairs.

 ##### Available Filters
 - branch (string): Name of branch, all results will only exist on this branch.